 What happens after I apply to become a volunteer translator?

-The Lingua Manager or the Lingua Editor for the target language you chose will contact you shortly.
-Bear with us if we didn't return to you immediately, as our Lingua Editors are volunteers as well.
+The Lingua Manager or the Translation Manager for the target language you chose will contact you shortly.
+Bear with us if we didn't return to you immediately, as our Translation Managers are volunteers as well.

 Can I choose the posts I want to translate?

 Yes!
-Translators are free to chose any posts from Global Voices in English, Global Voices Advocacy or Rising Voices websites that they would like to translate, so you can even specialise in a subject or country of your preference.
-You can also contact your Editor if you prefer suggestions!
+Translators are free to choose any posts from Global Voices in English, Advox, Rising Voices or the Community blog websites that they would like to translate, so you can even specialize in a subject or country of your preference.
+You can also contact your Translation Manager if you prefer suggestions!

-You can always ask your Editor, a colleague on our mailing list or the Lingua Manager.
-If you have a technical question about how to use our content management system, based on WordPress, you can check our Lingua Translators Guide.
-Take the opportunity to have a look on other Lingua guides.
+You can always ask your Translation Manager, a colleague on our mailing list or the Lingua Manager.
+If you have a technical question about how to use our content management system, based on WordPress, you can check our Translators Guide.
+Take the opportunity to have a look at other Lingua guides.

 What happens if I make a mistake in my translation?